Hyuvo/p8105_hw2_CongyangXIe/p8105_hw2_CongyangXie.md

     ## Joining, by = c("month", "total", "year")

-Be sure to note the number of observations in both resulting datasets, and give examples of key variables.
-For available data, what was the total precipitation in 2018?
-What was the median number of sports balls in a dumpster in 2019?

 3. The summary of MrTrashWheel dataset:

 -   The MrTrashWheel dataset has 14 variables and 453 observations.
 The